NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 ## Analytics

 View rate limiting analytics in **Analytics** > **Security**.
 Rate Limiting analytics uses solid lines to represent traffic that matches simulated requests and dotted lines to portray actual blocked requests.
-Logs generated by a rate limiting rule are only visible to Enterprise customers via [Cloudflare Logs](/logs/).
+Logs generated by a rate limiting rule are only visible to Enterprise customers via [Khulnasoft Logs](/logs/).

-Cloudflare returns an `HTTP 429` error for blocked requests.
+Khulnasoft returns an `HTTP 429` error for blocked requests.
 Details on blocked requests per location are provided to Enterprise customers under **Status codes** in the analytics dashboard available at **Analytics** > **Traffic**.

 {{<Aside type="note">}}
 `HTTP 429` responses sent to website visitors will include any `HTTP 429` responses returned from the origin if the origin server also applies its own rate limiting.